raspberrypilearning/testing-vision/en/step_1.md

 + Variables
 + Lists
-+ Functions, including creating your own function that accepts arguments
++ Functions, including how to create your own function that accepts arguments

 --- /collapse ---